Saving Your Teeth

 Setting Up Your Root Canal

-The first step entails obtaining an x-ray of the affected tooth and the nearby bone to identify the root cause of your symptoms.
-Your specialist may recommend antibiotics to manage infection and inflammation.
-Pain associated with an abscess is often attributed to the pressure caused by the infected swelling, which can be a significant source of discomfort during a root canal.
-By preemptively reducing this inflammation, we eliminate this factor during the procedure.
+The initial step involves taking an x-ray of the affected tooth and surrounding bone to determine the underlying cause of your symptoms.
+If necessary, your dentist may prescribe antibiotics to address any infection or inflammation.
+The pain caused by an abscess is often due to the pressure from the infected swelling, which can cause discomfort during the procedure.
+By reducing this inflammation in advance, we can prevent it from causing additional pain during treatment.

 Prepping The Tooth

-When we are ready to begin the root canal, we take the time to ensure your comfort by gently numbing the area, encompassing your gums, teeth, and surrounding tissues.
-Your comfort and peace of mind are highly valued by us.
-After you are at ease, we create an access hole in the tooth and proceed to eliminate the pulp, bacteria, decayed nerve tissue, and associated debris.
+Before starting the root canal, we ensure your comfort by numbing the area, including the gums, teeth, and surrounding tissues.
+Once you’re comfortable, we carefully create an opening in the tooth to remove the pulp, bacteria, damaged nerve tissue, and other debris.

 Finalizing The Procedure